 * If you have studied your entire Bachelor's programme in Sweden and all of your academic credits are in Ladok, you do not have to submit transcripts or your diploma when applying for a Master's programme.
 However, there may still be other documents you need to submit!
 See the link below.

-In addition to the documents mentioned under Step 2, you must submit a statement of purpose of no more than 350 words (explaining your main interests within the field of development and management, your main reasons for applying to the programme, your expected benefit from the programme and your future plan after completing the programme) and a CV listing two reference persons (at least one academic and at least one professional reference) when you apply to this programme.
-Detailed instructions for these documents can be found at www.lumid.lu.se.
+In addition to the documents mentioned under Step 2, you must also submit a statement of purpose of no more than 350 words (explaining your main interests within the field of development and management, your main reasons for applying to the programme, your expected benefit from the programme and your future plan after completing the programme) and a CV listing two reference persons (at least one academic and at least one professional reference) when you apply to this programme.

 Full programme/course tuition fee: SEK 250 000